kemitchell/lamos.js/README.md

-Lists of Maps and Strings (LaMOs) is a very simple, plain-text data serialization format:
+Lists of Maps and Strings (lamos) is a very simple, plain-text data serialization format:

 ```lamos
 format: